ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Installation_ServiceInstallation.md

 Then run the following line:
  ./Install.ps1 -ParametersFile symbio-service-solman.parameters.json

- This will create the application pool and site for the microservice.
+ This will create the application pool and site for the micro-service.

  To check if the site is working your can call this request from your browser
  ***https://{domain}:{port}/api/values***.
  it should return a simple response just to make sure its working.

 ### 2.4 Set the SAP Solution Manager certificate to be trusted
- The client should provide te valid certificates for the SAP Solution Manager microservice and for the SAP Solution Manager API.
+ The client should provide te valid certificates for the SAP Solution Manager micro-service and for the SAP Solution Manager API.

- If for some reason the client cant provide the certificates, in order for the microservice to work he has to communicate with SAP Solution Manager API.
+ If for some reason the client cant provide the certificates, in order for the micro-service to work he has to communicate with SAP Solution Manager API.
  SAP Solution Manager API could have a certificate that is not trusted so you  have to export it to your computer and then put it into the MMC -> Certificates-> Trusted Root Certification Authorities.
 This way the connection will be safe.